richardgourley/common-email-tool/README.md

 # Multi Language Email Template Manager

 ## What's this Django project all about?
-Imagine working in a company where you have a multi-lingual team that sends numerous emails to clients every day in different languages.
-Now, imagine if a lot of those emails were very similar in content, even if in different languages.

-The idea for this app is that team members can login and contribute to a database of translations of commonly sent emails.
+A Django app that allows multi-lingual teams to login, create common email templates and add translations.

+## Features
+- A team member can add a commonly used email template such as welcoming a new customer, a pricing template etc.
-A team member can add a translation in their language to any existing email.
+- Any other team member who is fluent in another language can go in and add a translation to any commonly used email templates.
-They can create new email templates for other team members to add translations to.
-They can also assign categories to emails.

-**So, if the French speaker, or the Italian speaker, or the Portuguese member of the team is away from the office, the other team members can easily access a template of a common email in that language and keep communication flowing with customers!**
+- Team members can then access email templates in numerous languages.
+- At the moment the base language is in English and the translations can be in French, Spanish, Italian, German or Dutch.
+Looking to expand this.

-The app admin has different privelige levels such as the ability to add email translations or simply to be able to read email translations.
+- The app admin can assign priveliges - to only read email templates or to be able to add translations.
+- Only logged in users can access the app.

-***The main login for staff members and all email translation CRUD operations are performed on the front end.
-Only the assigned admins can use /admin to set priveliges.***
+- All emails and translations are created on the front end.
+Only the site admins can access '/admin'

-## Interesting, useful but lesser used Django tools included...
+## Tools
+- Full test suite
+- Django user authentication system implemented.
-- **from django.forms.models import inlineformset_factory**
+- **from django.forms.models import inlineformset_factory** implemented to allow the user to add extra email translations.

-  - The aim was to avoid limiting the number of email translations allowed per email.
-Using inlineformset_factory allows the app users to create unlimited translations.
+### To Do
+- [ ] Change id to slug for 'Email' in emails.models.py
+- [ ] Add more languages to the 'EmailTranslation' object in emails.models.py (Maybe using django-countries or something similar.)

 ## Getting Started
 Setting up Django: